pricingcoach/booking-api-doc/source/index.html.md

 data | string  |   |

-# Residence Operation
+# Building Operation
-It is used to return information about residences, properties of residences, room types of residences, properties of room types and prices according to weeks.
+It is used to return information about buildings, properties of buildings, room types of buildings, properties of room types and prices according to weeks.

-## Get all residence
+## Get all building
-It is the service that should be used to get all information about residences and room types.
+It is the service that should be used to get all information about buildings and room types.
 There is no need to enter any parameters when calling this service.

 **It is expected to be developed by the seller system.
 Expected data structure is exemplified.**